Bennyboiii/Ricing-Repo/README.md

 First, Type the width and the height of the window you want into the dialog box
-(tuple separated by a comma, no parentheses)
+(tuple separated by a comma, no parentheses) then, type the position on the screen you want the window to be at (same tuple format).
 Type a 3 number RGB value in the window
 (Individual numbers separated by a comma)
 , and press ENTER to change the Bar Colour,